-A concussion is a mild traumatic brain injury that is caused by trauma to the head and causes disruption to normal brain function.
-In most cases, these types of injuries occur when the brain sustains sudden acceleration and deceleration.
+A concussion is the most common type of traumatic brain injury.
+Concussions can either be caused by a direct blow to the head or by a violent shaking of the head or body that injures the brain and disrupts normal brain function.
+In most cases, these types of injuries occur when the brain sustains sudden acceleration and deceleration, such as in an auto accident.
 Because MRIs, CT Scans, EEGs, and other neurological assessments do not always detect concussions, many accident victims remain unaware of their injuries.

 Concussions can cause long-term or permanent physiological and emotional damages, and those risks increase with each successive occurrence.
 For this reason, it is important for individuals to understand concussions and how they can affect a person’s overall health.
 To help, our team at 911 Injured Now, Inc. has answered some frequently asked questions about concussions: